M-earnest/docker_workshop/_sources/advanced/creating.md

 So using Neurodocker can save you a lot of time and stress.
 It's especially great to set up the basics of your Docker container, so one approach to create a Docker container for your workflow may be to do the basics with Neurodocker and fine-tune to your needs manually.

 **NOTE!** When building Dockerfiles created with Neurodocker on an M1 or M2 Mac you might run into issues.
 These can usually be resolved by providing an architecture flag to your build command, e.g. `--platform linux/x86_64`.
+Searching for the specific warning should provide the necessary infos for specific cases.

 ### Neurodocker - Going further beyond